 A Few Varieties

 Keep your variety of plants small but compensate by using a lot of them.
 Native plants are a great choice as they’ll adapt the best to the climate of the region in which you live.
 Consider using groundcovers and plants including Columbine and bleeding heart.

 Engulfing the tree is a better option for creating a natural look rather than planting a ring around it.
 You can even consider planting up against the trunk of the tree and then flow more naturally around the tree.
 This technique does have the opportunity to overtake your entire yard, so some thinning will be necessary to maintain a neat look.
 Sprawlers like foamflower or Laurentia are the best options for creating this type of effect.

 Because of the shade of the tree, it’s unlikely that you’ll get much flowering.
 To get the most color from your planting, use plants that have full, vibrant leaves throughout the season.
 You’d be surprised how much life and vivid color you can achieve just from the leaves of plants.
-A couple of great options are European ginger and Japanese painted ferns.
+A couple of great options are Wild Ginger and Lady Fern.

 AMERICAN NATIVE PLANTS